5

 The Scottish Government's Techscaler programme is committed to supporting Scotland’s growing tech ecosystem, and we’re excited to introduce a powerful funding opportunity that can help tech startups take the next step: the Techscaler Minimum Viable Product (MVP) Small R&D Grant, offered in collaboration with Scottish Enterprise.

-If you’re an early-stage tech company with ambitions to innovate and scale, this grant could be a game changer for your research and development (R&D) projects.
+If you’re an early-stage tech company with ambitions to innovate and scale, this match funded grant could be a game changer for your research and development (R&D) projects.
 Here’s what you need to know:

 What is the Techscaler MVP Grant?